itesoro/tip/README.md

 **Environment** - a set of packages with their versions used when running python modules to import hook them.
 Packages are determined by environment file.

-**TIP Home** - a directory which contains all installed packages, environment definitions and other system files.
+**TIP Directory** - a directory which contains all installed packages, environment definitions and other system files.

 **Add Package** - append new package to the environment or update it's version.